elucherini/t-recs/README.rst

     conda create --name py37 python=3.7

-To ensure the example Jupyter notebooks run in your Python 3.7 environment, follow `the instructions from this blog post`_.
+To ensure the example Jupyter notebooks run in your Python 3.7 environment, follow `the instructions from this blog post`_. **Note**: you will also need ``pandas`` to run the example notebooks.
+As of December 2020, we recommend installing ``pandas v1.0.5`` using the command: ``pip install 'pandas==1.0.5'``.
+This will help avoid package conflicts between ``pandas`` and ``pylint`` if you also plan on contributing to ``trecs`` and running tests.

     .. _the instructions from this blog post: https://medium.com/@nrk25693/how-to-add-your-conda-environment-to-your-jupyter-notebook-in-just-4-steps-abeab8b8d084

-Currently, the simulator has only been tested extensively on MacOS 10.15.
+Currently, the simulator has only been tested extensively on MacOS 10.15 and Ubuntu 20.04.

-To install the simulator, you will need the Python package manager, pip.
+To install the simulator, you will need the Python package manager, ``pip``.
 After activating your virtual environment, run the following commands in a terminal:

 ..  code-block:: bash